 And naturally, each critic has their own counter proposal that they believe to be THE WAY to manage your income during retirement.

 Pardon me for jumping into this entirely pointless debate, but I believe these writers are completely missing the point, and in some ways, we’re all pretty much saying the same damn thing in the end – BE FLEXIBLE.

-For example, a guy named Todd wrote an insanely long, rambling article that attacked the 4% rule, arguing that its one-size-fits-all approach is just flat wrong.
+For example, Todd from FinancialMentor.com wrote a piece that attacked the 4% rule, arguing that its one-size-fits-all approach is just flat wrong.

 How can a static, one-size-fits-all solution to a problem as varied and complex as knowing how much money you need to retire be correct?

 How could retirees in 1921, 1966, and 2010 share the same safe withdrawal rate when market valuations, interest rates, inflation expectations, and expected lifespans were completely different?

 Yet, that is the conventional wisdom in the financial planning profession.
 It is known as the “4% Rule,” and it is widely considered “the truth” in safe withdrawal rates for retirement.